 Within the overall transportation planning process, the CMP provides quantitative congestion information that can be used by decision-makers at the MPO, local government, and DOT levels.
-The CMP is a critical element of an the CMP.
+The CMP is a critical element of an objectives-driven, performancebased planning approach, and the integration of the CMP data with the TIP and LRTP is an important part of project decision-making (Figure 31).
+Across the country, MPOs have developed unique methods of implementing the CMP.
 Some have integrated the CMP with the long-range planning process to the extent that the CMP is not identifiable as a standalone process.
 In many cases, the CMP data and performance measures directly influence project prioritization.
 The HEPMPO will directly integrate the CMP priority congestion locations into the TIP and LRTP process.
 These locations will also be key locations that support additional studies and strategy assessment coordination.